 - Loose teeth

 Even if your dog or cat doesn’t have these symptoms, we recommend that you have a veterinarian evaluate your pet’s dental health at least once a year.
-Bacteria and food debris accumulate around the teeth and, if left unchecked, will lead to deterioration of the soft tissue and bone surrounding the teeth.
+Bacteria and food debris accumulate around the teeth and, if left unchecked, it will lead to deterioration of the soft tissue and bone surrounding the teeth.
 This decay can result in irreversible periodontal disease, tooth loss, and possibly expensive oral surgery.

 Dental disease can also affect other organs in the body: Bacteria in the mouth can get into the bloodstream and cause serious infections in the kidneys, liver, lungs, and heart.
 If these problems aren’t caught and treated quickly enough, they can result in death.
 A physical exam combined with appropriate laboratory work can determine if infection in the mouth has spread.